MsCrypto22/INST377-Final-Project/README.md

 ## How It Works
 1. **Data Fetching:**
-   - The app fetches daily horoscope data from the Aztro API based on the user’s zodiac sign.
+   - The app fetches horoscope data from the Horoscope API based on the user’s zodiac sign.
+   - Additionally, our app fetches a corresponding Astronomy Picture of the Day from a NASA API for any horoscope requests that input a specific date (e.g. birthdays)
 2. **Personalization:**
    - User preferences (e.g., zodiac sign) are stored in Supabase for easy retrieval.
-3. **Compatibility Insights:**
-   - Compatibility reports are dynamically generated for selected zodiac signs.
-4. **Front-End Display:**
+3. **Front-End Display:**
    - A sleek and intuitive interface showcases the daily horoscope and additional insights.

 ---